falcosecurity/falco-website/content/en/blog/giantswarm-app-platform-falco.md

 Having CoreOS, Fleet, and Docker as base technologies, [Giant Swarm](https://www.giantswarm.io/about) was founded in 2014.
 In 2016, it chose Kubernetes to reinvent itself.
 And just a year later, in 2017, it became part of the founding members of the [Kubernetes Certified Service Providers](https://linuxfoundation.org/press-release/cloud-native-computing-foundation-announces-first-kubernetes-certified-service-providers/).
 Customers like [Adidas](https://www.giantswarm.io/customers/adidas) or [Vodafone](https://www.giantswarm.io/customers/vodafone) backup a company that, supported by a [fully remote team](https://www.giantswarm.io/blog/surviving-and-thriving-how-to-really-work-emotely), has been able to foresee the trends of technology and working lifestyle.

 As a managed Kubernetes company, its services and infrastructure enable enterprises to run resilient distributed systems at scale while removing the burden of Day 2 operations.
-Giant Swarm takes pride in delivering a fully open-source platform that's carefully curated and opinionated.
+Giant Swarm takes pride in delivering a fully open source platform that's carefully curated and opinionated.

 #### Security and simplicity